Utku-U/Alibaba-GenAI-Cloud-Analysis/README.md

 # Alibaba-GenAI-Cloud-Analysis

+## **Files**

-🔔 Attention:
+- 🔔 Attention:
 Please note that the explanations and analyses provided in this repository incorporate personal insights, system-level interpretations, and domain knowledge.
 Rather than generating random models or superficial metrics, this project deeply investigates the Cloud-Native system architecture behind the GenTD dataset.
 The ultimate goal is to map background infrastructure processes to concrete, production-ready engineering solutions.

-📦 0.
+- 📦 0.
 Data Collected & Preprocessing
 All downloaded .tar dataset files are extracted, loaded as .csv formats, and managed globally inside a Python dictionary named dataframes.
 The real_time_CST feature has been synchronized to follow the China Standard Time (CST) zone to match the cluster's native operational lifecycle.
 Comprehensive data definitions can be found directly in the accompanying Data_Information log.

 The Data_Information file contains descriptions of the data read from the .csv file.

-📊 Exploratory Data Analysis (EDA)
+- 📊 Exploratory Data Analysis (EDA)
 - 1_EDA.ipynb : Request Type Profiling: Visualization and behavior modeling of various incoming client request types.
 - 2_EDA.ipynb : Queue & Latency Dynamics: Deep dive into container queue sizes and waiting latency distributions.
 - 3_EDA.ipynb : Resource Co-dependence (RAM vs. VRAM): Scatter plot analysis mapping baseline memory and VRAM footprints across common pod footprints to detect cold vs. warm start signatures.

-🔬 Feature Engineering & Analysis
+- 🔬 Feature Engineering & Analysis
 The focus is on the bottleneck problem.
 Using the PAM clustering algorithm, pods containing bottlenecks are identified and grouped.
 This aims to help determine solutions based on the density of pods operating with high or low performance during specific time periods.